yiisoft/validator/docs/guide/result.md

 ### Is validation successful?

-To just check the status of validation, in other words, is a data is valid as a whole, use the following `Result` API
+To just check the status of validation (whether a data is valid as a whole), use the following `Result` API call:
-call:

 ```php
 use Yiisoft\Validator\Result;